 What About Hiking Trousers?

-In regards to hiking trousers, waterproof ones are generally heavier and non-breathable.
-That’s why a water resistant trouser may be a better option as it’s lighter and much more breathable.
+In regards to hiking trousers, waterproof ones are generally heavier and non-breathable, unless you invest in a very expensive pair!
+That’s why a water-resistant pair of trousers may be a better option as it’s lighter and much more breathable.
 Consider the Columbia Silver Ridge Convertible Trousers.
-But if it absolutely buckets down, the water resistant trouser may not suffice.
+But if it absolutely buckets down, the water-resistant trouser may not suffice.
 In such a case, carry an emergency Mountain Warehouse Pakka Waterproof Overtrousers.
 They certainly aren’t breathable but will definitely keep you dry during heavy periods of rain.

 Trekking Poles

 Poles are often a contentious piece of equipment for hikers.
 Some people swear by them.
 Poles are able to take the weight and load off a person’s legs and trunk when descending trails.
-Whilst using poles can take a lot of the effort out of surging up hills.
-The cross country skiers will obviously be using them.
+Whilst using trekking poles can take a lot of the effort out of surging up hills.
+The cross-country skiers will obviously be using them.

-However, on a longer hike, you may not want to be using hiking poles the entire time.
+But, on a longer hike, you may not want to be using trekking poles the entire time.
 Particularly, if the trail consists of varied terrain where poles are negligible.
 They will inevitably add extra weight to your backpack if stored there during periods of non-use.

 At the end of the day, it all comes down to personal preference.